alpharty/BDLBS_dataset/README.md

 The observations are made every 30 seconds.

-The set have two sections :
+The data set has two sections:

 - Univariate: each file is specific to a variable and contains the 1000 time series for this variable
 - Multivariate: each patient is described through two files, one for the event trace, and one for the multivariate time series.